Cyber-Chic/nasa/README.md

 <br>

 **DATA CITATION NOTICE:**
-All processed light curve transit datasets cataloged under observer code MANBA are registered with the public AAVSO database and relevant NASA citizen science repositories.
-In accordance with official AAVSO Data Usage Guidelines and NASA project data release policies, research teams utilizing these specific observer logs as a core component of their publications are expected to include proper attribution or extend Co-Author / Co-Investigator (Co-I) designations.
+All processed light curve transit datasets cataloged under observer code MANBA are registered with the public AAVSO database and ingested into NASA citizen science repositories.
+In accordance with official [NASA Exoplanet Watch Data Policies](https://science.nasa.gov/citizen-science/exoplanet-watch/how-to-contribute/) and [AAVSO Guidelines](https://www.aavso.org/data-usage-guidelines), research teams utilizing these specific observer logs as a core component of their publications are required to extend proper data attribution, including Co-Author or Co-Investigator (Co-I) designations where applicable.

-To initiate a collaborative review and fulfill the required Co-Author/Co-I attribution protocols, please send a project brief outlining your timeline and target requirements to our primary registry directory: `themoorearchive@proton.me`.
+To initiate a collaborative data review, fulfill required attribution protocols, or coordinate interdisciplinary public exhibitions, please transmit a project brief to our primary registry directory: `themoorearchive@proton.me`.

 <br>